nicolekwon/EC530-Project2/README.md

 #### Phases

 Phase 0:   (Due 2/13)
-- [ ] Setup your Agile environment for the project (including project, GitHub, testing, etc.)
+- [ ] Setup your Agile environment for the project (including project, GitHub, testing, etc.).
-- [ ] Setup your branching strategy
+- [ ] Setup your branching strategy.

 Phase 1:   Device Module (Due 2/13)
 - [ ] Define Interface for devices to ingest data into the system.
-This includes...
-  - Data Fields (including knowing how to attribute the data to a patient)
-  - Error Conditions
-  - Make sure you include temperature, blood pressure, pulse, oximeter, weight and glucometer and data your system can handle
-- [ ] Implement Shell of the device interface
+- [ ] Implement Shell of the device interface.
-- [ ] Implement Unit Tests for the module
+- [ ] Implement Unit Tests for the module.
-- [ ] Implement a simulation to send data via an example program to help users of your system
+- [ ] Implement a simulation to send data via an example program to help users of your system.
-- [ ] Document the interface well
+- [ ] Document the interface well.

+---

+## Process

+#### Branching Strategy

+...

+#### Schema

+...

 ---